-In the 1990 statement, “In Support of Catholic Elementary and Secondary Schools,” and repeated in the 2005 statement, “Renewing Our Commitment to Catholic Elementary and Secondary Schools in the Third Millennium,” the bishops of the United States made three ambitious commitments:
+In the 1990 statement, “In Support of Catholic Elementary and Secondary Schools,” and again in the 2005 statement, “Renewing Our Commitment to Catholic Elementary and Secondary Schools in the Third Millennium,” the U.S. bishops made three ambitious commitments:

-3. Catholic schools will be staffed by highly qualified administrators and teachers who would receive just wages and benefits.
+· Catholic schools will be staffed by highly qualified administrators and teachers who receive just wages and benefits.

 What distinguishes a Catholic school from every other school?
-It is not the externals, all the bells and whistles that we can find in schools that are paid for by taxpayer dollars.
-Rather, Catholic schools provide an education that is literally drenched in the Gospel and person of Jesus Christ.
+It is not all the bells and whistles that we can find in schools that are paid for by taxpayer dollars.
+Rather, Catholic schools provide an education that is literally drenched in the values of the Gospel of Christ.
 Public schools, no matter how well-equipped they are, will not do that — nor are they permitted to do that.

 No Catholic school can be adequately funded by parents alone.
 The entire Church — each and every Catholic, whether their parish has a school or not — is responsible for seeing to it that the faith is handed on to the next generation.
 And if it has been proven that Catholic schools are the best guarantee that our Catholic parishes will survive into the next generation, then we — every one of us — must see to it that our Catholic schools stay alive and grow.

 Is it unreasonable to think that every desk in our schools can be filled, and that we can build even more schools?
-Not if we all contribute of our time, talent and treasure.
-Not if we place the formation of our children at the top of our list of priorities.
+Not if we all contribute of our time, talent and treasure and place the formation of our children at the top of our list of priorities.
 Then, and only then, will our schools be available, accessible and affordable.

-I have tried to make it very clear since I arrived in Colorado that the growth of Catholic schools was my number one strategic priority.
 As a bishop, I am committed to the preaching of the Gospel and the formation in the faith of every Catholic.
 I cannot do that effectively without Catholic schools.
+This is why the maintenance and growth of Catholic schools is my number one priority.
 I pray that every Catholic will adopt this same priority.

-Having just completed our celebration of Catholic Schools Week, I take this opportunity to express my profound gratitude to the administrators, faculties and staffs of our Catholic schools.
+As we conclude our annual celebration of Catholic Schools Week, I take this opportunity to express my profound gratitude to the administrators, faculties and staffs of our Catholic schools.
 They stand ready every day to assist parents in fulfilling their duty to educate their children in the Catholic faith.
 May God bless these educators for the wonderful work that they do.